 by Filip Tkaczyk

-There are a variety of reasons that lead people to seek out tracking instructors to learn tracking skills.
+Tracking instructors can be found in many parts of the world.
+There are a variety of reasons that lead people to seek out instructors to learn tracking skills.
 It might be for personal enjoyment and enrichment, to learn more about and connect with the wildlife around you, or to serve your community or an organization as a volunteer for search & rescue.
 Perhaps you’re interested in learning tracking as part of training for a future career in a wildlife or human tracking related field.

 If you're interested in learning to track wildlife or humans, you might find it difficult to know where to start and specifically, who to seek out for training.
 The greater community of tracking instructors is diverse, and the different organizations and individual instructors have variable degrees of skill in the different aspects of tracking.
 Many people who are new to tracking don’t realize how vast an area of study it is, nor that there are different aspects to focus on and specialize in within the field.